asy0314/Financial-Loan-Default-Prediction/README.md

 ### Preprocessing
 Used standard scaler for interger features, and one hot encoder for binary features.

-Make 'small', 'medium', 'full' numpy for initial, mid-way, final experiments in each folder.
+Make 'small', 'medium', 'full' numpy file for initial, mid-way, final experiments in each folder.

 For sequential preprocessing, I used h5py with datatype, uint8.